FauthD/amlogic-u-boot-scripts/README.md

 ## Kernel format
 CE uses an Android image format that also contains the initrd in the same file.
 See below for more details.

+## Enable kernel logs
+Remove the word "quiet" from the "bootargs=" line in uEnv.ini.

 ## Caution: Running CoreElec will prevent to install Armbian.
 You can read a reflash of the NAND with the original image is required to fix this.
 Fortunately it is easier than that.
 Just delete the variable "BootFromSD".
 Reseting the U-Boot environment with default values should help as well: